Indian cricket team in England in 1971: v Essex

-The match was played in very English conditions – the wicket hardly differed foom the outfield, there was a near gale-force wind and it rained.
+The match was played in very English conditions – the wicket hardly differed from the outfield, there was a near gale-force wind and it rained.
 Keith Boyce dismissed Gavaskar with the last ball of the first over.
 John Lever hit Jayantilal on the boot with his first ball, had Wadekar caught behind off the fifth, and yorked Viswanath with the second ball of his second over.
 None of the batsmen scored and India was 3 for 4 after 20 balls.
 India eventually ended up with 164.
 In the Essex reply, Keith Fletcher scored his third hundred of the season in 223 minutes.
 Just before the declaration, Lever hit 37 in 25 minutes with 2 fours and 3 sixes.
 After reaching 163 for 3 an hour before tea on the final day, India lost five wickets in 20 overs.
 Essex needed 68 in 18 overs and managed it just in time.